 Location: Steelhead Valhalla Lodge is located on the Sustut River in Northern British Columbia roughly 50 minutes northeast of Smithers by aircraft.

 Fishing Program: Anglers at Steelhead Valhalla Lodge fly fish three per boat/guide.
 There are three beats on the Sustut River as well as one beat on the mainstem Skeena River.
 Each guide fishes the same beat every day and anglers cycle through all beats twice during their stay.
 The lower beat of the Sustut River and the mainstem Skeena River are each fished once and considered part of the same beat and the same guide is responsible for both sections.
 Due to the beat rotation it is recommended that angling parties of three guests remain with the same group each day.
+Note that early and late in the season the mainstem Skeena may not be in the rotation.

 Fishery: The Sustut River is a wilderness jewel that is largely unknown except among a core group of steelhead fly fishers that return to the river on an annual basis hoping to crack the magic 30 pound mark.
 The Sustut River has several advantages, no crowds, clear water (it is generally the last river to blow out) and large steelhead built for a long cold winter.